Project-Books/book-project/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+For more information about how violations will be handled, see the [resolutions document](https://github.com/knjk04/book-project/blob/master/.github/conduct/resolutions.md).

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,